WillOram/cyber-incident-management/README.md

 3. How should this first be verified?

 4. Should this communication be written or verbal in the first instance?

-## Focusing on key investigative questions

-1. When was the window of compromise?

-2. How did the attacker initially gain access to the environment?

-3. What systems did the attacker access and/or compromise?

-4. How did the attacker access and/or compromise these systems?

-5. What accounts did the attacker compromise?

-6. What activity was carried out by the attacker within the environment?

-7. What data did the attacker access and how did the attacker do this?

-8. What evidence is there of data ex-filtration?

-9. Does the attacker still have access to the environment?

-10. Has the attack concluded?

 ## Delivering the technical response to an incident